Texas Car Insurance

 What is the average cost of car insurance in Texas?

-The average cost of car insurance in Texas is $1,5002 per year according to thezebra.com.3 That’s around the national average.
+The average cost of car insurance in Texas is $1,5842 in 2021 according to thezebra.com.
+That's 4% higher than the national average.
 Of course, your auto insurance cost will depend on many different factors including your age, where you live, and your driving history.

 Some people get the bare minimum coverage, while others prefer the comfort and security of more protection.
 Liberty Mutual customizes your Texas auto insurance, so you only pay for what you need.